saxenam06/semantica/docs/concepts.md

 # Core Concepts

 Understand the fundamental concepts behind Semantica.

-!!! note "Conceptual Foundation"
-    This guide covers the theoretical foundations of Semantica.
-For hands-on examples, see the [Quickstart Guide](quickstart.md) or [Examples](examples.md).
+This guide covers the theoretical foundations, key components, and best practices for building semantic applications.

-## What is a Knowledge Graph?
+## 🧠 Core Concepts

+### 1. Knowledge Graphs

-A knowledge graph is a structured representation of information where:
+**Definition**: A knowledge graph is a structured representation of entities (nodes) and their relationships (edges) with properties and attributes.

-!!! tip "Visual Understanding"
-    The diagram below shows how entities (nodes) are connected by relationships (edges) to form a knowledge graph.
-This structure enables powerful querying and reasoning capabilities.

-- **Entities** are the nodes (people, places, concepts, etc.)
+- **Nodes**: Represent entities (people, places, concepts, events)
-- **Relationships** are the edges connecting entities
+- **Edges**: Represent relationships (works_for, located_in, causes)
-- **Properties** describe attributes of entities
+- **Properties**: Attributes of entities and relationships
+- **Metadata**: Additional information (sources, timestamps, confidence)

+**Benefits**:
+- Structured representation of unstructured data
+- Enables complex queries and reasoning
+- Supports temporal tracking
+- Facilitates knowledge discovery

 ```mermaid
 graph LR